XDROLLOXD/ESP32_Grocy_Barcode_Scanner/README.md

 ![circuit diagram](/img/circuit.png)

 ## functions

+if you want to learn how to communicate wit Grocy use V1.0.

+V2.0 is much more complex and includes an MQTT interface.

    - load barcode and product data form your Grocy server
    - add Product to stock
    - consume product from stock